 Let's find out what we can do on and around this magnificent volcano.
 If we have already got you interested, check out this Eyjafjallajokull tour.

 1. Day Hike

-Not for the faint-hearted, an 8 hour day hike up Eyjafjallajökull is truly an awe inspiring experience.
+Not for the faint-hearted, an 8-hour day hike up Eyjafjallajökull is truly an awe inspiring experience.
 This still active volcano has a 4 mile trek to the summit that adventurers can conquer, though it is strongly advised that you enlist the help of a professional guide.
 The trail is not always obvious and safety ropes are needed to cross the glacier.
 This is a very challenging hike, you’ll be walking up an active volcano!
 But those brave enough to do it are rewarded with amazing views of the close by lava fields and glaciers as well as the distant coastline and Vestmannaeyjar Islands.

 Speaking of hiking, have you heard of the Hverfjall volcano in Iceland?
 You can hike around the entire volcano!